blccrl68/INFONET/README.txt

-Here is the resume of are we using in pur project. with the description of the filesystem used for the project
+Here is the summary about what are we using in our project filesystem structure . with the description beside of any item used

 /
 |
-----EU Tax Advisor Self Learn Program.pdf - main document, of the project as given from INFONET
+----EU Tax Advisor Self Learn Program.pdf - main document of the project as given from INFONET
 |
 ----files dir. - the files we will upload for the project on github
 	|